LeviTElliott/Levi-Elliott-Water-Class-Blackjack/README.md

 Core functions of the game include:
 Having a deck that accounts for all 52 cards present,

+randomize cards that are pulled from deck

 pulling from that deck to a dealer's hand and the player's hand(s)

+sum of two cards per hand

 comparing the results between the dealer and player

+allow for post -deal options (stand, hit, etc...)

 adding a reset or 'new round' button to restack and shuffle the deck before starting over.